apache/www-site/content/foundation/faq.md

 ## Technical

+### I believe my phone or laptop was hacked or adversely affected by the Apache Software Foundation.
+What do I do?

+The ASF does not create user apps or programs that comprise the many forms of malware.
+There are instances where bad actors use ASF software and/or the Apache license in their malicious code or misuse the Apache name for fraudulent purposes.
+If you are experiencing issues with your mobile device, computer or website, we recommend you visit your mobile service provider, ISP, tech support provider, or web hosting provider.
+If you are otherwise threatened, please contact your local law enforcement authority for guidance.

+For those seeking technical assistance with one of the ASF's hundreds of projects, we encourage you to visit the [project's site](https://projects.apache.org/projects.html) for information on mailing lists that may contain answers to your question or guidelines for known issues.

 ### You unexpectedly see an Apache HTTP Server installation page when you visit a website.

 If you have sent us mail because you saw a page saying 'It Worked!' (or